KonstantAnxiety/CandyDeliveryApp/README.md

 * nginx

 ## Database diagram
-The database is more robust then it is needed for the task, e.g. new courier types can be added to the reference table CourierType.
+The database enable more flexibility than it is needed for the task, e.g. new courier types can be added to the reference table CourierType.

 ![DB diagram](https://user-images.githubusercontent.com/58992437/112771820-63af5200-9036-11eb-948a-b559679def60.png)